#1 Home Improvement Retailer

 Harden Your Seedlings

-Harden your seedlings for strong plants.
-On days that are warmer than 45–50 degrees, take your trays or pots of seedlings outside to slowly warm in the shade for two hours, but bring them inside at night.
-Cloudy days are fine, but no harsh nighttime chills or direct sunlight yet.
-After a week or more of this, you can leave them out overnight if the temps stay above 50 degrees.
-Cover your plants if they're in the ground and a late-season frost sneaks back in.
+Remember to harden your seedlings for best results when they're grown.
+On days that are warmer than 45–50 degrees, take your pots or trays of seedlings outside to slowly warm in the shade for a couple of hours, but bring them inside at night.
+Cloudy days are fine, but no direct sunlight or harsh nighttime chills yet.
+After a week or more of this, you can leave them out overnight if the temps stay warmer than 50 degrees.
+Cover your plants if they're in the ground when a late-season frost sneaks back in.

 Transplant Young Plants Into Their New Homes